petersieg/minivmac_sdl2/README.txt

 license for more details.

 ---

+For msys2/mingw64 needed switch in linking -Wl,--allow-multiple-definition is required to build exe.
+Use make -f Makefile.mingw64
+See: https://www.youtube.com/watch?v=l_yjcm5dihg for setup of build environment under w11.

 What is MYSYS2?
 MSYS2 is a collection of tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software.